Eclipse32767/Narwhal/README.md

 ## To Do

 File Search -- use async

 Perhaps a way to edit mimetype associations?

-Add more animations, they look pretty xdg-open
+Add more animations, they look pretty
-Maybe a way to determine the user's icon theme instead of using hardcoded strings?